quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 Now, there’s one more curious aspect to this thought experiment: you could say that the state of the cat is *entangled* with that of the radioactive substance.

 Quantum entanglement is actually our next stop!
-Let’s hop to it:
+Let’s hop to it: **[Next: Chapter 3 - Story - Doorbells](https://quantum-kittens.github.io/posts/CHAPTER-3-Story-Doorbells/)**

 _____________________________